 Clock towers served a purpose in small rural towns like Pine Plains, where many people even into the 20th century did not have pocket watches or wristwatches.

 The spot chosen for the clock tower had been the location of a watering trough.
-The land was donated by Edward Shrowang, owner of the Stissing House from 1913-1947.
+The land was donated by Edward Schrowang, owner of the Stissing House from 1913-1947.

 Have you ever wondered what the inside of the clock tower looks like or how the clock works?
-Watch the video here from Stan Hirson's Pine Plains Views:
+Click on the photo below and watch the video, "The Man Who Made Pine Plains Tick", from Stan Hirson's Pine Plains Views: